mehrnaz-m/mehrnaz-m/README.md

 📫 You can reach me on both [Linkedin](https://www.linkedin.com/in/mehrnaz-miri-59a879208/) and [Instagram](https://www.instagram.com/mehrnaz_m77/)!

 </br>
 ❇️ Fun fact: I'm a huge videogame fan.
-My favorite game is God of War 2018, and I am willing to fight you on this.
+My favorite game is God of War 2018, with Genshin Impact being a close second.

 <!---